Vitawt-The-Duke/aws_multiaccount_test_task/README.md

 account_b_id = "111111111111"  # Your actual Account B ID
 region_a     = "eu-central-1"
 region_b     = "eu-central-1"

+# Security: Set pgp_key to encrypt console passwords (recommended)
+# Options: base64-encoded PGP key, "keybase:username", or "file://path/to/key.pub"
+pgp_key = "keybase:your_username"  # or leave empty (not recommended)

+# Console login profiles (default: false for security)
+# Only enable if pgp_key is set to avoid plaintext passwords in state
+create_console_login_denys = false
+create_console_login_ivan  = false
 ```

+**SECURITY WARNING**: If `pgp_key` is not set, console passwords will be stored in **plaintext** in Terraform state.
+This is a security risk.
+Always use PGP encryption for production environments.

 ### 4. Initialize Terraform